ryatoa/panther-docs/panther/sending-events/aws.md

             - terminated
 ```

-Or if you wish to match CloudFormation lambda code deployment in eu-west-1 or eu-west-2, you could write a filter like this:
+Or if you wish to match CloudFormation Lambda code deployment in eu-west-1 or eu-west-2, you could write a filter like this:

 ```yaml
     LambdaUpdates: